MooseStack

 export const events = new OlapTable<Event>("events")

-When you save changes, you’ll see detailed migration logs showing what’s being applied:
+When you save changes, you’ll see live logs in the terminal showing the diffs being applied to your local database:

 Processing Infrastructure changes from file watcher